rimutaka/posts/anatomy-of-failed-validation/readme.md

 My weakest link was in "*Channels*".
 I would not be able to reach such a diverse and dispersed audience as bloggers and technical writers without relying on channel partners.

 I set myself a deadline of 1 week to acquire at least one channel partner to help me reach my target audience.
-10 days later I only had 2 "maybe".
+10 days later I only had 2 replies with lukewarm "maybe".

 ## To build or not to build